ember-learn/ember-blog/source/2019-06-07-the-ember-times-issue-101.md

 <a class="ember-button ember-button--centered" href="https://blog.emberjs.com/2019/05/20/ember-2019-roadmap-call-for-posts.html">Read the Roadmap RFC</a>

 Looking to see what's already out there?
 Posts are being gathered at [this community repo](https://github.com/abhilashlr/emberjs2019-posts) - thanks [@abhilashlr](https://github.com/abhilashlr)!
-We wanted to share some highlights with you this week.
+We wanted to share some highlights with you from posts we've read this week.

 ---